plone/volto/README.md

     $ create-volto-app myvoltoproject
     $ cd myvoltoproject

-Allthough we install and use yarn, the create-volto-app tool still needs to be installed using npm -g because yarn has a different implementation of global installs.
+Although we install and use `yarn`, the `create-volto-app` tool still needs to be installed using `npm -g` because `yarn` has a different implementation of global installs.

 ### Bootstrap the Plone API backend